bencardoen/CSRM/README.md

     $pip3 install numpy
     ```

+* Scipy :

+    ```
+    $pip3 install scipy
+    ```

 * Bokeh :

     ```
     $pip3 install bokeh
     ```
 * MPI and mpi4py:
     MPI is the C/C++ framework, mpi4py are the required python bindings.
-The following link will get you started:
+The following links will get you started:

+    www.mpich.org/downloads
+    Packages are available for Fedora/Debian/MacOS and Windows
+    Make sure you install the development version as well as the main version.

+    Fedora
+    ```
+    $sudo dnf install mpich-devel mpich python3-mpi4py-mpich
+    ```

+    If mpiexec isn't found, add it to your path like so:
+    ```
+    export PATH=/usr/lib64/mpich/bin/:$PATH
+    ```
+    The MPICH path can obviously be different on your system.

     https://pypi.python.org/pypi/mpi4py